Assured Guaranty (AGO)

 Dominic J. Frederico, President and Chief Executive Officer

-Dominic Frederico has served as the President and Chief Executive Officer of Assured Guaranty Ltd. since December 2003, and as a director since the company's 2004 initial public offering.
-Under his leadership, Assured Guaranty completed its initial public offering in 2004 and acquired the financial guaranty insurance company now named Assured Guaranty Municipal in 2009.
-Prior to joining Assured Guaranty, Mr. Frederico served as Vice Chair of ACE Limited (now Chubb Limited) from 2003 until 2004, and as President and Chief Operating Officer of ACE Limited and Chair of ACE INA Holdings, Inc. from 1999 to 2003.
-During his tenure at ACE Limited, he oversaw the successful acquisition and integration of the domestic and international property casualty operations acquired by ACE from CIGNA Corporation in July 1999 and the acquisition of Capital Re Corp., the predecessor company to Assured Guaranty, in December 1999.
-Before ACE Limited, he spent 13 years working for various subsidiaries of the American International Group (AIG), where his last position was Senior Vice President and Chief Financial Officer of AIG Risk Management.
+Prior to joining Assured Guaranty, he served as Vice Chair of ACE Limited (now Chubb Limited) from 2003 until 2004 and as President and Chief Operating Officer of ACE Limited and Chair of ACE INA Holdings, Inc. from 1999 to 2003.
+During his tenure at ACE Limited, he oversaw the acquisition and integration of the domestic and international property casualty operations acquired by ACE from CIGNA Corporation and the acquisition of Capital Re Corp., which was a predecessor company to Assured Guaranty.
+Before ACE Limited, Mr. Frederico spent 13 years with various subsidiaries of the American International Group, with his last position being Senior Vice President and Chief Financial Officer of AIG Risk Management.

 Benjamin G. Rosenblum, Chief Financial Officer

-Benjamin G. Rosenblum was appointed Chief Financial Officer of Assured Guaranty Ltd. as of January 1, 2024, succeeding Robert A. Bailenson.
-Mr. Rosenblum joined Assured Guaranty in 2004 and served as the Chief Actuary of Assured Guaranty Ltd. from 2021 through December 2023, and also Chief Actuary of Assured Guaranty Municipal Corp. and Assured Guaranty Corp. since 2010.
-In 2015, he was named Senior Managing Director in charge of Insurance Accounting and Financial Reporting.
-Prior to joining Assured Guaranty, he worked for nearly ten years as an actuary, primarily focusing on loss reserving and developing actuarial systems and financial projections in the insurance industry.
+Benjamin G. Rosenblum was appointed Chief Financial Officer of Assured Guaranty Ltd. and certain of its subsidiaries as of January 1, 2024.
+He previously served as Chief Actuary of Assured Guaranty Ltd. from 2021 through December 2023, and as Chief Actuary of Assured Guaranty Municipal Corp. and Assured Guaranty Inc. since 2010.
+Mr. Rosenblum joined Assured Guaranty in 2004, initially responsible for the loss reserve function at Assured Guaranty Re Ltd. and Assured Guaranty Re Overseas Ltd. In 2015, he was named Senior Managing Director in charge of Insurance Accounting and Financial Reporting.
+Prior to joining Assured Guaranty, Mr. Rosenblum worked for nearly ten years as an actuary in the insurance industry, focusing on loss reserving and developing actuarial systems and financial projections.
+He has been instrumental in the company's risk analysis, loss projection, and reserve calculations during significant challenges such as the 2008 financial crisis, the integration of AGM in 2009, and the defaults of Detroit and Puerto Rico.

 Robert A. Bailenson, Chief Operating Officer

-Robert A. Bailenson was appointed Chief Operating Officer of Assured Guaranty Ltd. as of January 1, 2024.
+Robert A. Bailenson was appointed Chief Operating Officer of Assured Guaranty Ltd. and certain of its subsidiaries as of January 1, 2024.
 He previously served as Chief Financial Officer of Assured Guaranty Ltd. from June 2011 through December 2023.
-Mr. Bailenson has been with Assured Guaranty and its predecessor companies since 1990, holding various leadership positions including Managing Director and Chief Accounting Officer.
-He was instrumental in significant strategic initiatives, including the IPO of Assured Guaranty Ltd. and the acquisition of Financial Security Assurance Inc. (now Assured Guaranty Municipal Corp.).
-Before joining the company, Mr. Bailenson worked at Ernst & Young LLP.
+Mr. Bailenson has been with Assured Guaranty and its predecessor companies since 1990.
+His prior leadership positions include Managing Director and Chief Accounting Officer of Assured Guaranty Ltd. from March 2005 to June 2011, Chief Accounting Officer of Assured Guaranty Corp. from October 2003 to March 2005, and Chief Financial Officer and Treasurer of Assured Guaranty Re Ltd. from 1999 until 2003.
+He was Assistant Controller of Capital Re Corp., which was acquired by ACE Limited in 1999.
+Mr. Bailenson was instrumental in significant strategic initiatives, including the initial public offering of Assured Guaranty Ltd. and the acquisition of Financial Security Assurance Inc. (now Assured Guaranty Municipal Corp.), as well as other legacy financial guarantors.
+Before joining Assured Guaranty, he was with Ernst & Young LLP.

 Stephen Donnarumma, Chief Credit Officer